Mental Health and Cacao

 How Cacao works to improve our mental health

-Cacao is rich in special antioxidants that protect our brain function10,11,12.
+1. With brain protecting flavonoids like epicatechin Cacao is rich in special antioxidants that protect our brain function10,11,12.
 It contains molecules called flavonoids, that improve memory, cognition, and learning13.
 Studies of people consuming flavonoids over a 10- year period showed that they preserved their cognitive performance14,15.
 Cacao flavonoids are rapidly absorbed in the brain and can increase cerebral blood flow reaching peak concentrations within 2-3h after eating16-19.
 The most prevalent flavonol found in cacao, called epicatechin20, has been independently shown to be beneficial for vascular function and blood flow21.
 Studies have shown that perceived fear and anxiety can negatively alter cerebral blood flow(CBF)22.
 So having higher levels of flavanols from cacao in your blood can help reduce anxiety, fear and improve cognition23,24.
 In larger clinical trials several studies showed that after 5 days or more of consuming cacao people experienced cognitive improvement in many tests, although overall behavioural changes were not noted18,25-32.

-The other dominant component of cacao is the family of molecules classified under methylxanthines (MTX), and their metabolic products, which act on key receptors in the brain.
+2. Through the action of methylxanthines (MXT) like theobromine The other dominant component of cacao is the family of molecules classified under methylxanthines (MTX), and their metabolic products, which act on key receptors in the brain.
 The MTX components in cacao include theobromine, caffeine and procyanidins11,35.
 Cacao only contains low levels of the stimulant caffeine11, but much higher proportions oftheobromine, that produces a similar but lesser effect in comparison36,37.
 So cacao can be a little stimulatory but not as much as foods with high levels of caffeine like coffee.
 Theobromine is the most bioavailable compound in cacao, as measured in human plasma11.It also penetrates the brain crossing the selective blood-brain barrier for direct effects14.
 Theobromine improves working memory, acute memory formation and memory use40.
 The proposed mechanism is that theobromine is an adenosine receptor antagonist, a kind of inhibitor12, but differs from the comparative molecule caffeine12.
 In fact, theobromine in cacao actually off sets caffeine-related anxiety and sleep disruption10.
 This suggests theobromine may preferentially bind to different brain regions or types of neurons to specifically enhance memory, offering many more benefits than simple caffeine.

-Cacao also contains trace levels of human amines that may collectively alter mood through promoting the production of our natural bliss molecule called Anadamide.
+3. By supporting our ‘bliss molecule’ - Anandamide Cacao also contains trace levels of human amines that may collectively alter mood through promoting the production of our natural bliss molecule called Anadamide.
 Anadamide is a human cannabinoid that regulates many stress-related functions in our nervous system.
 Anadamide acts to bring harmony, balance and bliss back to our natural brain function in partnership with neurotransmitters like serotonin.
 It is still unclear however if cacao directly or indirectly influences Anandamide.
 One study that has since been refuted claimed that cacao contains anandamide, which when ingested resulted in direct activation of cannabinoid receptors in the brain41.
 This was strongly refuted by other researchers42, however there has since been proposed a secondary hypothesis that the molecule phenylethylamine (PEA) that exists within cacao actually acts to prevent the re-uptake of cannabinoid acting molecules like Anadamide, thereby enhancing the cannabinoid receptor activation indirectly42.
 This follow-up response declared that the trace amounts of these amines would not be sufficient to induce a mind-altering experience.
 However, acute administration of cacao showed anti-anxiety responses in a rat stress-test, and long-term ingestion of cacao increased the amount of serotonin in several brain regions43.Serotonin reduces anxiety, amongst other mood-stabilising effects.
 The trace element PEA, found in cacao is structurally similar to serotonin and dopamine and enhances these uplifting neurotransmitters through secondary mechanisms44,45.
 So directly or indirectly cacao may offe rincreased levels of bliss and happiness to our brain when consumed regularly.

-Antidepressant effects of cacao have been demonstrated in laboratory studies where rats consuming it performed better in stressful situations33.In a similar human study using cacao flavonol tablets to disguise the pronounced taste, acute consumption improved cognitive function and improved self-reported mental fatigue34.
+4. Through natural antidepressant effects Antidepressant effects of cacao have been demonstrated in laboratory studies where rats consuming it performed better in stressful situations33.In a similar human study using cacao flavonol tablets to disguise the pronounced taste, acute consumption improved cognitive function and improved self-reported mental fatigue34.
 Further studies investigating cacao supplementation for anxiety showed acute administration provided anti-anxiety responses, with long-term ingestion increasing the amount of serotonin in several brain regions43.
 These studies suggest a positive role in cacao consumption for depression and anxiety, by alleviating the symptoms experienced by those struggling.

 The clinical research has provided sound evidence to support the use of cacao in the ongoing management of mental health disorders.
 The molecules it contains have been shown to offer brain protection, improvements in memory, enhancement in mental function as well as anti-depressant and anti-anxiety effects.
 These properties could be of assistance to those struggling with their mental health.
 The only complications with the use for such issues is alack of standardising of active ingredients.
 Currently there is no known standard for required levels of flavanols, methylxanthines, PEA or other important molecules and not all cacao is equal in terms of its therapeutic quality.
 Levels of such compounds can vary greatly depending on where and how the cacao has been grown and processed.
 However, daily consumption of a good quality premium cacao may offer some people benefit for the ongoing management of mental health disorders.

-To learn more about cacao visitwww.selenohealth.com/pages/cacao and become a cacao expert.
+To learn more about cacao visit www.selenohealth.com/pages/cacao and become a cacao expert.

 References